 - Visibility – Carriers that use a legal service to fight tickets have better visibility to when tickets occur.
 Visibility enhances your safety initiatives.

 - CSA Score Improvement – Tickets associated with an inspection that are adjudicated in court can be updated on the CSA score.
-For example on a 11-14 mph over speeding ticket results is 21 pts on CSA for the first 6 months.
-However, after being reduced to a non-moving in court it it will be updated to a 1pt violation on CSA.
+For example on an 11-14 mph over speeding ticket result is 21 pts on CSA for the first 6 months.
+However, after being reduced to a non-moving in court it will be updated to a 1pt violation on CSA.
 Get a dismissal and now there are 0 pts.
-That happens 10 times in a year and that can make a big differences on your scores.
+That happens 10 times a year and that can make a big difference in your scores.

 - Reduced Insurance Costs – Improving your CSA score certainly helps keep DOT off your back, but it also helps you to negotiate better insurance rates.